-For over a decade, Renaissance Journalism has been at the forefront of reimagining journalism as a powerful catalyst to advance equity and racial and social justice.
+For over a decade, Renaissance Journalism has been at the forefront of reimagining journalism and community storytelling as powerful catalysts to advance equity and social justice.

 It is this vision that drives us to experiment with bold, innovative approaches to news and storytelling, community engagement and collaboration-building.

-Founded in 2009, Renaissance Journalism aims to cultivate an enduring shift in the way journalists think about and cover complex social issues.
-These are issues that have adversely, disproportionately and historically affected communities of color, the poor and working-class, and other marginalized groups.
+Founded in 2009, Renaissance Journalism aims to cultivate an enduring shift in the way journalists and storytellers think about and cover complex social issues.

 OUR WORK